-2 A value-added score is a statistical estimate intended to convey how much a school has contributed to student learning.
+&lt;sup>3 A value-added score is a statistical estimate intended to convey how much a school has contributed to student learning.
 A higher value-added score conveys greater confidence that, on average, the school has contributed more than one standard year of academic growth; a lower value-added score conveys greater confidence that the school has, on average, not contributed more than one standard year of academic growth.

-3 "Local Market" includes other charter schools (excluding virtual and dropout-recovery charter schools, as designated by the Ohio Department of Education) in the county in which a school is located as well as comparable district schools in the charter school's "serving district," as designated by the Ohio Department of Education.
+&lt;sup>4 "Local market" includes other charter schools (excluding virtual and dropout-recovery charter schools, as designated by the ODE) in the county in which a school is located as well as comparable district schools in the charter school's serving district, as designated by the ODE.

-score score Performance versus Ranked in top Ranked in Ranked in Ranked in bottom Statewide Charters: 20th percentile 70th-79th 50th-69th 49th percentile in Value Added in VAM score percentile in percentile in VAM score VAM score VAM score
+VAM score VAM score Ranked in Ranked in Ranked in top 70th-79th 50th-69th Ranked in bottom Performance versus 20th percentile percentile in PI percentile in PI 49th percentile in Statewide Charters: PI in PI score score score PI score Ranked in Ranked in Performance versus Ranked in top 70th-79th 50th-69th Ranked in bottom Statewide Charters: 20th percentile percentile in percentile in 49th percentile in VA in VAM score VAM score VAM score VAM score

 Secondary Academic Exceeds the Meets the Does Not Meet Falls Far Below

 Indicators Standard Standard the Standard the Standard

-Value Added: Overall A B or above C or below D or below in
+Value Added: Overall D or below in VA

-Grade VA and PI =
+Grade A B or above C or below and PI = Probation

-Probation
+D or below in VA

-PI: Overall Grade A B or above C or below D or below in

-VA and PI =
+PI: Overall Grade A B or above C or below and PI = Probation

-77.1 4.11.1 6.6.1 D 1 G 1 1 Probation

 Value Added: Gifted A B or above C or below

+Value Added:

-Value Added: Disabilities A B or above C or below
+Disabilities A B or above C or below

-Value Added: Lowest A B or above C or below
+Value Added: Lowest

+20% A B or above C or below
-20%

-Value Added: High A B or above C or below
+Value Added: High

+School A B or above C or below
-School

 AMOs (Gap Closing) A B or above C or below

+College Admission

-College Admission Test A B or above C or below
+Test Participation Rate A B or above C or below

-Participation Rate
+College Admission

+Test Nonremediation

-College Admission Test A B or above C or below
+Score A B or above C or below

-Nonremediation Score
+Dual Enrollment

-Dual Enrollment Credits A B or above C or below
+Credits A B or above C or below

 Industry Credentials A B or above C or below

+Honors Diplomas

-Honors Diplomas A B or above C or below
+Awarded A B or above C or below

-Awarded

 AP Participation Rate A B or above C or below

 AP Score A B or above C or below

 IB Participation Rate A B or above C or below

 IB Score A B or above C or below

+College-/Career-

-College- and Career- A B or above C or below
+Readiness Assessment A B or above C or below

-Ready Assessment

-School Regularly Yes No
+School Regularly

 Administers Internal

-Growth Assessment
+Growth Assessment Yes No

-School Met a Majority of Yes No
+School Met a Majority

-Its Internal Goals
+of Its Internal Goals

-(Section A.7 of This
+(Section A.7 of This Yes No

-Contract)

-Financial Measures of Exceeds the Meets the Does Not Meet Falls Far Below

-Success (Current Year) Standard Standard the Standard the Standard

-Current Ratio of Assets Ratio is greater Ratio is Ratio is Ratio is less than

-to Liabilities than or equal to between 1.0 between 0.9 or equal to 0.9

-1.1 and 1.1; AND and 1.0 or